AzureAD/microsoft-authentication-library-for-js/docs/performance.md

 Since version `@azure/msal-browser@2.23.0`, applications can register a callback to receive performance measurements taken by the library.
 These measurement will include end-to-end measurements for top-level APIs, as well as measurements for important internal APIs.

-**Note for MSFT first-party applications**: We will publishing an internal build of `@azure/msal-browser` that is already instrumented to capture this telemetry.
+**Note for MSFT first-party applications**: We will be publishing an internal build of `@azure/msal-browser` that is already instrumented to capture this telemetry.
 Contact us for more details.

 #### Example